ChrisCheng816/SystemPrompt/README.md

 - **`overall_results.csv`** — stores the aggregated scores of all models across all system prompts.
 - **`csv_results_(java/python)/`** — stores instance-level pass/fail outcomes for each evaluation configuration, where `1` represents *True* (passed) and `0` represents *False* (failed).

+## Usage

+The usage instructions for this framework are currently hidden and will be displayed after the paper is accepted.

 ## System Prompts

 ### Prompt 1: